edurand-perceptyx/datadog-frontend-toolkit/README.md

 This is useful when:
 - Dashboard templates have been updated with new widgets or sections
 - Monitor thresholds or queries need to be refreshed
-- SLO tags or configurations have changed
+- SLO targets or burn rate configurations have changed

 ---